FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st February 2025.md

  Post completion of review finalise new board members;

- Set-up of shareholder management unit in Limerick City and County Council;--- **4**
+ Set-up of shareholder management unit in Limerick City and County Council;
+---
+**4**

  Government Funding for Office of Public Works building or Plan B for Opera;